Why Gone With the Wind Is The Worst Movie Ever Made

 Other bad movies filled with bad ideas are forgotten or resurrected to be mocked, but not Gone With The Wind.

 Gone With The Wind is embedded in our culture.
-People watch with the indiscretion they show in drinking sugar water (soft drinks).
+People watch without discretion, the lies so well sold the nonsense floats by as it factual.
 The dangers are known but ignored.

 Gone With The Wind Leads the Pack as the Worst Movie Ever Made